XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 The amount of historical data that a `rippled` server keeps online is a major contributor to required storage space.
 At the time of writing (2018-10-29), a `rippled` server stores about 12GB of data per day and requires 8.4TB to store the full history of the XRP Ledger.
 You can expect this amount to grow as transaction volume increases across the XRP Ledger network.
 You can control how much data you keep with the `online_delete` and `advisory_delete` fields.

 Online deletion enables the purging of `rippled` ledgers from databases without any disruption of service.
-It removes only records that are not part of the current ledgers. ***TODO: what do we mean by "current ledgers"?*** Without online deletion, those databases grow without bounds.
+It removes only records that are not part of the current ledgers.
+Data in current ledgers means any data that's used by ledger versions that are new enough not to be deleted.
+Without online deletion, those databases grow without bounds.
 Freeing disk space requires stopping the process and manually removing database files.
 For more information, see [`[node_db]`: `online_delete`](https://github.com/ripple/rippled/blob/develop/cfg/rippled-example.cfg#L832).

 <!-- {# ***TODO***: Add link to online_delete section, when complete, per https://ripplelabs.atlassian.net/browse/DOC-1313  #} -->